hmandal/hmandal.github.io/_posts/2017-06-16-Create-Jekyll-powered-blog.md

 No other post could take this place :) It helped me setup this blog.

-For more details visit [Source Code of this Blog!](https://github.com/hmandal/hmandal.github.io)

 ## Quick Start

 ### Step 1) Fork Jekyll Now to your User Repository